-Webster Wetland Restoration
+Webster Wetland Restoration in Elko New Market

 There was a field tile that ran in a northwest direction installed through the middle of the wetland, running the entire length.
 This tile drained the wetland between rainfall events.
 The field tile also served as a drain for a farmed wetland further upstream on private property.
 It is unknown whether secondary tile lines connect to this tile and further drain the wetland.